pavangudiwada/ambassadors/README.md

 * Writer - Write blogs and documentation.
 * Editor - Edit, review and publish blogs.
 * Designer - All things design.
-* YouTuber - Creating/editing videos for Kubesimplify.
+* YouTuber - Create videos, editing them or do both.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Responsibilities